 - Assembled pastries can be baked from frozen

 I can’t begin to tell you how amazing this recipe is.
 It’s easier than a traditional Danish dough but every bit as delicious.
-With just ½ an hour of hands on time, you can have this dough prepped and ready in the fridge or freezer for your breakfast whim.
+This recipe was actually adapted from my blueberry cinnamon roll dough.

 Heads up, this post is loaded with information so here’s a table of contents to get you where you need to go or hit the jump to recipe button at the top to go straight to the recipe.